August 7, 2023

 Which Network Architecture Is Right for You

-What is Distributed Disaggregated Chassis (DDC)?
+Understanding Distributed Disaggregated Chassis (DDC)

 Distributed Disaggregated Chassis is a modern approach to building large-scale routing systems that delivers similar functionality as traditional monolithic routers but with better scalability and flexibility.
 Distributed Disaggregated Chassis (DDC) introduces two key innovations: the disaggregation of software and hardware components and the ability of a network operating system to unify dozens of distributed white boxes in order to operate as a single network entity.